tomzox/ST_assembly/README.md

 integrated almost everything that I needed for development, thus creating what's called today an "Integrated Development Environment" (IDE).

 The screenshot above shows the starting message on top of the screen.
-The the current directory is listed and a 3-line text file is loaded and listed.
+Then the current directory is listed and a 3-line text file is loaded and listed.
 Then it demonstrates what "line based editing means" by showing how the first text line with number 10 is moved to 25 and what the result looks like.
-(Note the symbols you see at line ends are the line-feed and carriage-return characters.)
+(Note the symbols visible at line ends are the line-feed and carriage-return characters.)

 The program is described in detail in the [Text Editor documentation](docs/editor.md)